By David Boyajian

 Like most Jewish organizations, the ADL believes that Holocaust denial/diminishment is anti-Semitism and, hence, hate.

-By analogy, therefore, the ADL’s denial/diminishment of the Armenian Genocide would apparently make it a hate group.
+By analogy, therefore, the ADL’s the denial/diminishment of the Armenian Genocide would apparently make it a hate group.

 Dubious genocide legislation